 If you are unable to continue to care for your pet and have made the difficult choice to re-home, our program may be right for you.
-This program allows pet owners who are able to keep their pets in their own home until they find a new home access to help networking the animals, screening new adopters to ensure safe placement, and help facilitating meetings and transitions with their new homes.
+This program allows pet owners who are able to keep their pets in their own home until they find new home access to help network the animals, screen new adopters to ensure safe placement, and help facilitate meetings and transitions with their new homes.

 You may qualify for this program if:

 - You are able to keep your dog until a new placement is found.

 - You are a resident of Orange, Seminole, or Osceola county.